The beginner’s guide to Maria Callas

 She was soon in demand all over Italy, often singing “heavier” soprano roles such as Verdi’s Aida and Wagner’s (Tristan and Isolde), Kundry (Parsifal) and even Brünnhilde from The Valkyrie.

-She also performed many rare and challenging ‘bel canto’ operas including Gluck’s Alceste, Cherubini’s Médée and Spontini’s La vestale.
+Callas also performed many rare and challenging ‘bel canto’ operas including Gluck’s Alceste, Cherubini’s Médée and Spontini’s La vestale.

 She made triumphant appearances at the world’s most notable opera houses throughout the 1950s.
 She sung at La Scala, Milan; Covent Garden, London; the Lyric Theatre of Chicago; and the Metropolitan Opera, New York.

-Always her own fiercest critic, her exacting high standards and stringent demands on herself sometimes meant she would prefer to withdraw from an engagement rather than sing below par and disappoint her public – despite any contractual consequences.
+Always her own fiercest critic, her exacting high standards and stringent demands on herself sometimes meant she would prefer to withdraw from an engagement, rather than sing below par and disappoint her public – despite any contractual consequences.

-Even in the 1950s, when she was at the height of her career and commanded the highest fees, vocal problems were becoming evident.
+Even in the 1950s, when Callas was at the height of her career and commanded the highest fees, vocal problems were becoming evident.
 These included an unevenness in her vocal registers and a pronounced tremolo on high notes.

 Some have argued that a noticeable loss of weight around 1953/54 were the cause of these vocal difficulties, or that her training was inadequate.